 Case finding for the MDT meetings continues to be via a Population Health Management approach, using our Shared Care Record system, "Connected Care", to identify those most at risk and who are high users of health services.
-The criteria agreed with the PCN Clinical Leads.
-There were 66 people whose cases were reviewed by an MDT between July and September 2022 (Quarter 2).
-The impact of the MDT interventions for each of the cohorts is assessed at both 3 and 6 monthly intervals,
+Since the project went live in January 22, 220 patients have been brought to MDTs and Two examples of cases discussed are shown below.